evhan55/ploma/README.md

 ##### API Notes

 * `filteredStrokes` contains the collected point information
-* Input filtering, bezier geometry and even stepping from Dan Amelang's research
+* Input filtering, bezier geometry and even stepping is taken from Dan Amelang's research

 ##### TODO

 * Add texturing
 * Refactor Point and Bezier objects
+* Rewrite as stream that accepts pre-recorded strokes for non-realtime use
 * Optimize to decrease input latency